lukas-vlcek/index_time_date/README.md

 }
 ````

-#### Conclusion
+#### Conclusions

+##### I.)
-We can make conclusion that Elasticsearch recognises date-time values out-of-the-box as long it sticks to ISO format described here: <http://www.joda.org/joda-time/apidocs/org/joda/time/format/ISODateTimeFormat.html#dateOptionalTimeParser-->.
+We can make conclusion that Elasticsearch recognises date-time values out-of-the-box as long as it sticks to ISO format described here: <http://www.joda.org/joda-time/apidocs/org/joda/time/format/ISODateTimeFormat.html#dateOptionalTimeParser-->.

-This grammar allows the `fraction` to consists of high number of digits (`digit+` = literally unlimited ?).
+This grammar defines the `fraction` to consists of high number of digits (`digit+` = literally unlimited?).

+--
+##### II.)
-However, when indexing the date-time value the Elasticsearch keeps only the milliseconds resolution.
-See below.
+However, when indexing the date-time value the Elasticsearch keeps only the **milliseconds resolution** internally.
+(We have seen this already in field stats output above and will again verify using sorting below.)

+--

 ### Sorting